trustless-services/bscco-documentation/_pages/roadmap.md

 All dates are tentative and may be postponed due to development delays.

-#### Open Alpha: May 31, 2022
+#### Open Alpha: June 2022

-BSCCO will initially be released as a c-lightning plugin.
+BSCCO will initially be released as a Core Lightning plugin.

-This version will be usable on regtest for testing.
+This version will be usable on regtest, testnet, and signet.

+#### GUI: July 2022

+A GUI client for BSCCO, possibly one that runs in the browser.

-#### Mainnet Beta: July 31, 2022
+#### Mainnet Alpha: September 2022

 This version will bring mainnet support to BSCCO.